ArbiKodraj/Final_Project/README.md

 **Important:**

-- 1. Improve Code Documentation (EPP as reference) - use Sphinx (function_appro_keras next)
+- [x] Improve Code Documentation (EPP as reference) - use Sphinx
-- 2. Countercheck text several times
+- [x] Countercheck text several times
-- 3. Look for alternative displaying possibilities for the notebook from private repo (nbviewer?, ..)
+- [ ] Look for alternative displaying possibilities for the notebook from private repo (did not find any)
-- 4. Invite remaining collaborators (done)
+- [x] Invite remaining collaborators
-- 5. Think about additional to do's
+- [ ] Think about additional to do's

 **Optional:**

-- 1. Speed up code even more using numba (may have a look on PyPy for object oriented programming?)
+- [ ] Speed up code even more using numba (may have a look on PyPy for object oriented programming?)
-- 2. Finish last section (optimal policy for cake problem) - if not: remove => removed
+- [x] Finish last section (optimal policy for cake problem) - if not: remove => removed
-- 3. if possible, i.e., code's outcome kind of known : write tests - use pytest or unittest (especially interesting for last sections)
+- [x] If possible, i.e., code's outcome kind of known : write tests - use pytest or unittest